simplog-project/SimpLog.Databases.MySQL/SimpLog.Databases.MySQL/README.md

 # What is SimpLog
 Simple and very flexible tool for development with .NET Core.
-Saves logs to a file, or a database where you want.
-Also gives opportunity to receive logs via email with the proper configuration.
+Saves logs into a MySQL database.

 # Log Types in SimpLog
 | Type | Description |